boostorg/msm/include/boost/msm/backmp11/README.md

 ### The eUML frontend is not supported

 The support of EUML induces longer compilation times by the need to include the Boost proto headers and applying C++03 variadic template emulation.
 If you want to use a UML-like syntax, please try out the new PUML frontend.

+### The fsm check support is removed

+The implementation of the checks depends on mpl_graph, which induces high compilation times.

 ### The backend's constructor does not allow initialization of states and `set_states` is not available